burundiocibu/shmile/README.md

 relatively simple to set up.

 1. Make sure your printer is set as the system default.
-2. When booting your server, be sure to supply a `PRINTER=true` environment variable.
+2. When booting your server, be sure to supply a `PRINTER_ENABLED=true` environment variable.
 For example:

-    $ PRINTER=true coffee app.coffee
+    $ PRINTER_ENABLED=true coffee app.coffee

+The environment variable 'PRINTER' can be set to the printer queue to use if you don't wan't to use the system defalut printer.

 ### Deploying/running